128technology/docs/docs/intro_creating_bootable_usb.md

 128 Technology distributes our software as a set of applications, an ISO, or a container.
 The ISO is most commonly used to stage a system that does not have an operating system, or if the system is being repurposed as a 128T system.

+### Creating a CDROM/DVD

+Rather than writing the ISO to a USB stick, it may be preferable on systems with an onboard optical drive to write the ISO to CD/DVD/BlueRay.
+There are many tools available on all of the major platforms to write ISOs to optical discs, suck as K3b, Disco, etc.

 The goal of this guide is produce a bootable USB drive from a 128T ISO.

 ## Linux and macOS